conductor-sdk/conductor-examples-saga-pattern/README.md

 ### Running the application and workers locally

 1. Clone the project to your local
-2. Update the application.properties with a `orkes.security.client.key` and `orkes.security.client.secret` that can connect to your conductor instance at `orkes.conductor.server.url`
+2. Update following properties in [application.properties](src/main/resources/application.properties)
+   1. `server.port` is set to 8081 by default, feel free to change if it's already used.
+This is the port for the Saga application, not conductor.
+   2. `conductor.server.url` is set to https://play.orkes.io/api by default, but if running conductor locally, change to http://localhost:8080/api
+   3. `conductor.security.client.key-id` and `conductor.security.client.secret` are NOT set, please set them
-    1. For connecting to playground - refer to this [article](https://orkes.io/content/how-to-videos/access-key-and-secret) to get a key and secret
+      * When connecting to playground - refer to this [article](https://orkes.io/content/how-to-videos/access-key-and-secret) to get a key and secret
-    2. For connecting locally - follow the instructions [here (Install and Run Locally)](https://orkes.io/content/get-orkes-conductor)
+      * When connecting locally - follow the instructions [here (Install and Run Locally)](https://orkes.io/content/get-orkes-conductor)
+   4. `conductor.worker.all.domain` is set to 'saga' by default, please change it to <yourname> or something else to avoid conflicts with workflows and workers spun up by others
 3. From the root project folder, run `mvn spring-boot:run`

 ### Booking Creation